ymollard/python-advanced-slides/slides.md

 ## Uploading your package distribution on PyPI
 Once sdist and/or bdist are available, several pipelines exist to share your project.

-As of 2021, uploading to PyPI with `twine` is the preferred option:
+Nowadays, uploading to PyPI with `twine` is the preferred option:
 1. Create an account on [PyPI](https://pypi.org/account/register/) or in the sandbox [TestPyPI](https://test.pypi.org/account/register/) if you're just testing
 2. ` pip install twine`
 3. `twine upload dist/* --repository testpypi`